abinit/abipy/docs/graphical_interface.rst

     # Open DDB file with abiopen and invoke get_panel method.
     #ddb_path = abidata.ref_file("mp-1009129-9x9x10q_ebecs_DDB")
     #abilab.abiopen(ddb_path).get_panel()

-Calling ``get_structure`` with an AbiPy structure, creates a set of widgets to facilitate common operations such as exporting to a different format or generating a Abinit input file for GS calculations:
+Calling ``get_structure`` with an AbiPy structure, creates a set of widgets to facilitate common operations such as exporting to a different format or generating a basic Abinit input file for GS calculations:

 .. jupyter-execute::